HemanthSh/AtliQ-Hardware-Advanced-Excel-Analytics-for-Business-Insights/README.md

 - [x]	Designing user-centric reports with empathy in mind.
 - [x]	Optimization of report generation through meticulous fine-tuning.
 - [x]	Developing a systematic approach to devising a report building plan.

+### Features:
+- [x] Customer Net Sales Report: Tracks net sales by customer, helping to identify key accounts and sales performance.
+- [x] Top and Bottom 5 Products: Highlights the best and worst-performing products, offering insights into product strategy.
+- [x] P&L FY and Fiscal Month Reports: Provides a detailed view of profit and loss across the fiscal year and by month.
+- [x] Division Level Report: Breaks down performance by division, allowing for targeted improvements.
+- [x] New Products Launched in 2021: Analyzes the performance of newly launched products, identifying success factors.
+- [x] GM % by Quarter: Tracks gross margin percentage on a quarterly basis, aiding in financial analysis.
+- [x] Market Performance vs. Target: Compares actual performance against targets, highlighting areas of strength and improvement.

+### Conclusion:
+This project showcases the transformation of raw data into meaningful insights using the advanced capabilities of Excel.
+By creating detailed reports and analysis, AtliQ Hardware can now leverage data-driven strategies to enhance their business performance and maintain a competitive edge in the market.